-A client who was using the SOLVED solution-focused cards called me and had some questions.
-He was not sure how to use the cards in coaching himself through a challenge.
+A client using the SOLVED solution-focused cards called me and had some questions.
+He was unsure how to use the cards in coaching himself through a challenge.
 That presented an opportunity for us to use the SOLVED coaching process and see what happens.

 The image above is the six SOLVED questions he randomly pulled, plus we chose to use an image from the Points of You – Punctum discussion process.
 We both agreed that sharing this example may be helpful to others.